alexwlchan/alexwlchan.net/src/_drafts/getting-the-tint-colour-from-an-image-with-python-and-k-means.md

 It lets you group your data into *k* clusters, where *k* is a number you can choose.

 Visual examples often help me understand something like this, and the Wikipedia article has some [good illustrations][illustrations].
+Let's walk through them.
-Let's suppose we have some points in 2D space, and we want to divide them into 3&nbsp;clusters:
+Suppose we have some points in 2D space, and we want to divide them into 3&nbsp;clusters:

 <figure style="width: 400px;">
   <img src="/images/2019/K_Means_Example_Step_0.svg">